 Data Clean Room Examples

-Google has created its own clean room, Ads Data Hub.
-With it, businesses can access aggregated marketing data from Google products — Google Search, YouTube, and DV360.
+Google has created its own walled garden clean room, Ads Data Hub.
+With it, businesses can access aggregated marketing data from Google products — Google Search, YouTube and DV360.

-Amazon’s data clean room, Amazon Marketing Cloud, also wields an incredible amount of consumer data.
+Amazon’s clean room, Amazon Marketing Cloud, also wields an incredible amount of consumer data.
 You can use AWS services without creating an account.
-You can also access aggregate consumer data from platforms like Twitch, Whole Foods, and the Amazon Marketplace.
+You can also access aggregate consumer data from platforms like Twitch, Whole Foods and the Amazon Marketplace.

-How Do You Implement a Data Clean Room?
+How Do You Get Started With Data Clean Rooms?

 Clean rooms such as Amazon Marketing Cloud or Google Ads Data Hub can be complex.
 These complexities offer users powerful tools and insights into their target audiences.
 With a wide variety of cohorts to analyze and choose from, diverse marketing strategies can be created to appeal to the audience that best suits the brand.